→ →

 Tools, machines, books, clothes and whatever members wish to offer to a common library of objects for other members to use at pocas or taken home for limited periods of time.
 The things you bring to the library of things remain yours!
 You are just lending it indefinitely to the rest of the members.
 Just as the open-markets, there can be independent libraries of things dedicated to specific goods, or they can be mixed.
 To become a member of a library of things simply contribute to it by bringing something suitable for it, afterwards you can already take something.

-Inspiration: HerratecA, Caixa d'Eines i Feines, Haus der Materialisierung, Umsonstladen Altona
+Inspiration: HerratecA, Caixa d'Eines i Feines, Haus der Materialisierung, Umsonstladen Altona, Biobulkbende, Darksoils plenty, Uptrade, Shareitt

-Sporadic customers, visitors, tourists and people who don’t want to become members can all engage with pocas in limited ways: They can buy some things from the open-market and all things from the coop-shop using pp by paying a premium price and can join some workshops, parties or other activities deemed open to the general public.
+Sporadic customers, visitors, tourists and people who don't want to become contributors can all engage with pocas in limited ways: They can buy some things from plural-market and most things from the coop-shops with money and they can join some workshops, parties or other activities deemed open to the general public.

-Pocas reimagines the traditional concept of 'jobs' by framing necessary labor as a collection of tasks and roles.
-This system aims to modularize employment and facilitates the distribution of work in equitable ways.
-While employment at pocas can resemble a blend of permanent positions, recurring jobs, and project-specific tasks, members have the flexibility to execute these roles themselves or opt for external contractors.
+Pocas reimagines the traditional concept of 'jobs' by framing necessary labor as a collection of tasks and roles described in protocolitos and performed by individuals and groups acting in fronts.
+Tactics like these facilitate the distribution of work in equitable ways.
+While very non-traditional, employment at pocas can resemble a blend of permanent positions, recurring jobs, and project-specific tasks.
+When something needs to be done at a pocas that nobody can do participants can opt to hire external contractors.

 Tasks in pocas are discrete activities with clear beginnings and ends.
 Examples include cleaning the toilets, repairing the water filter, onboarding new members, DJing at a party, updating the inventory system, organizing community events, or conducting a workshop.
 These tasks can range from routine maintenance to creative or social engagements, offering a variety of responsibilities.

 Roles are groupings of tasks that are logically connected or benefit from continuity in management.
-For example, an awareness member might be responsible for maintaining the safe-space environment, which could include conflict resolution, ensuring inclusivity, and monitoring overall member well-being.
+For example, a person working in the bases support front might be responsible for maintaining the safe-space environment, which could include conflict resolution, ensuring inclusivity, and monitoring overall member well-being.
 A pocas caretaker might oversee the overall functioning of the store, handling minor repairs, coordinating with external contractors for major issues, and ensuring the smooth operation of daily activities.
 These roles allow individuals to take on consistent responsibilities while also adapting to the dynamic needs of the community.

 Inspired by Parecon (Participatory Economics), pocas adapts the principles of “balanced jobs” and “compensation for effort” to determine the distribution and compensation of the multitude of tasks that make-up the entirety of labor needed to sustain a pocas store.
 The concept of balanced jobs aims for a fair distribution of tasks, mixing those that are fulfilling and empowering with those that are monotonous and less desirable.
 The principle of “Compensation for Effort“ complements balanced jobs, allowing for the formalization of the characteristics of different tasks and the affective quality of performing them.
 Each store has the autonomy to decide the specifics of how to measure effort or sacrifice, the only important thing is being conscious of formalizing a differentiation based on these factors.